 Research to appear soon, or under evaluation, was reported in 36 discussion papers (LIDAM Discussion Papers ref.
 ISBA DP2020/26-DP2021/28).

 ISBA members are involved in editorial boards of reference journals in their respective fields, including

-• Econometrics and Statistics, Journal of Risk and Financial Management, Studies in Nonlinear Dynamics and Econometrics, Econometrics, Journal of Business and Economic Statistics, and Digital Finance in finance and econometrics;
+- Econometrics, Digital Finance, Econometrics and Statistics, Journal of Business and Economic Statistics, Journal of Productivity Analysis, Journal of Risk and Financial Management, and Studies in Nonlinear Dynamics and Econometrics in finance and econometrics;

 Catherine Legrand, ISBA Chairwoman